Dante-Masciotra/cssworkshop2023/slides.md

 # Config

-#### If you want to run mutiple Distros than here are some helpful commands to config WSL to your prefences
+#### If you want to run multiple Distros than here are some helpful commands to config WSL to your preferences

 <br>
 To set default Distro